RiyadhKh4n/blocknews/README.md

 # Testing

 Due to the size of the testing section for CoinFrog I have created [TESTING.md](TESTING.md).
-It ashows any errors/bugs I encountered, and how I fixed them when creating this project.
-This is also contains my testing for user stories and any bugs.
+It contains all my unit testing and test for user stories and any bugs found.

 [Link To Testing.md](TESTING.md)